Omega-Makena/Website/portfolio/projects/scarcity/index.md

 ## Overview

-This research project develops a computational framework for understanding and simulating scarcity dynamics in complex systems.
-The framework provides insights into resource allocation, competitive behaviors, and potential interventions.
+This project explores how basic economic rules play out in a closed system.
+The goal was to write a simulation where different entities interact—buying, selling, and trading—to see if realistic price trends and market behaviors would emerge naturally from the code.
+It was a deep dive into complex logic and algorithmic design.

 ## Research Objectives